pgrok/pgrok/docs/dev/local_development.md

 - A [mock OIDC server](../../integration-tests/oidc-server/) is started for your convenience

 > [!NOTE]
-> If you change any Go source or web asset, rerun `moon run pgrok:dev` to rebuild and restart the servers.
+> If you change any Go source or web asset, rerun `moon run pgrokd:dev` to rebuild and restart the servers.